Meetings of the OCLC Canada Advisory Council

 Minutes and outcomes of meetings will be prepared by the director of OCLC Canada and revised by the Chair.
 Minutes will be made publicly available.

 Simultaneous interpretation into English and French will be made available when its provision is necessary.
-All Advisory Council documents will be available in both official languages.
+All OCAC documents will be available in both official languages.

-OCLC Canada will provide secretariat functions (preparation of agenda, minutes, reports, etc.) for the Advisory Council.
+OCLC Canada will provide secretariat functions (preparation of agenda, minutes, reports, etc.) for OCAC.
 Additional correspondence can be maintained through electronic mail and phone meetings as needed.

 Travel and Conference Call Arrangements

-OCLC Canada will reimburse transportation, food, and hotel expenses associated with the advisory council meetings, including ground transportation in and from the committee member's hometown.
+OCLC Canada will reimburse transportation, food, and hotel expenses associated with the OCAC, including ground transportation in and from the committee member's hometown.
 Travel and conference call arrangements will be communicated to the members by OCLC Canada.